 My research expertise is in the science of pain and nociception.
-Specifically I study the changing way in which the brain and spinal cord detect and processes pain from birth until adulthood and the way in which changes in the immune system impact upon this.
+Specifically I study the changing way in which the brain and spinal cord detect and processes pain from birth until later life.
+My group explores how networks of neurons interact and change using multi-electrode arrays, remote imaging modalities and post-mortem assays we also study the way in which changes in the immune system and the transcriptome impact upon this.

 My research group is sited within newly refurbished and equipped laboratories within the School of Life Sciences at the University of Nottingham.
 The broad focus of my research is to understand the… read more